Do you ever wonder why you can’t trust your spouse? Especially when you think you should be able to?

 What is fascinating is that the impact of this was greater than the impact of trustworthy behaviours by Partner B. You actually may infer more trust from your own actions toward your spouse than your spouse’s actions.

 If you struggle with trust, rather than starting with trying to change how you feel, try changing how you act.
-Take baby steps to demonstrating trusting behaviours toward your spouse.
+Take baby steps to demonstrate trusting behaviours toward your spouse.

 Finally, if you feel that the attachment issue most speaks to your situation, I would first recommend you to counselling.
 Find someone who can help you shift your attachment style to secure attachment.